SPORT AND COLD, A WINNING COMBINATION

 Exposure to cold reduces states of chronic inflammation thanks to its suppressive effect on pro-inflammatory cytokines (the messengers of the immune system) and increases the number of anti-inflammatory cytokines.

-We all know that physical activity also helps fight stress; the production of endorphins is very important for the body since the 'well-being hormone' is important for maintaining an inner balance and consequently also for fighting stress.
+We all know that physical activity also helps fight stress; the production of endorphins is very important for the body since the 'feel-good hormone' is important for maintaining an internal balance and consequently also for fighting stress.

-HOW TO DRESS WHEN DOING SPORTS IN THE COLD
+HOW TO DRESS WHEN DOING SPORTS ACTIVITIES IN THE COLD

-The ideal, when facing the cold during sports, would be to dress in layers.
+The ideal, when facing the cold during sporting activity, would be to dress in layers.

-Overdressing could prove to be a big mistake when exercising in cold weather.
+Overdressing could prove to be a big mistake when exercising in the cold.

-Exercise generates a significant amount of heat, enough to make you feel much hotter than you actually are.
+Sports activity generates a significant amount of heat, enough to make you feel much warmer than you actually are.
 The evaporation of sweat draws heat from your body and you feel cold.
 The solution is therefore that of clothing that can be taken off and put back on.

 The ideal is to wear a thin layer of synthetic material, such as polypropylene, which does not make the body sweat and avoid cotton.
 Then add a layer of wool or fleece for insulation and top it all off with a waterproof and breathable outer layer.

-In cold weather , blood flow is concentrated in the core of the body and leaves the head, hands and feet more exposed to the risk of frostbite.
-It's best to wear trainers that are slightly larger than usual which allow for the use of thick thermal socks.
+In cold weather, blood flow is concentrated in the center of the body, leaving the head, hands and feet more exposed to the risk of frostbite.
+It is best to wear slightly larger than usual trainers that allow you to use thick thermal socks.

-WARMING UP ADEQUATELY HELPS TO AVOID MUSCULAR PROBLEMS
+WARMING UP ADEQUATELY HELPS TO AVOID MUSCLE PROBLEMS

-There are many points in favor of the cold, but there are also some potential risks: with low temperatures, muscle injuries become easier and more frequent.
-To avoid tears and injuries, 15 minutes of gradual warm-up are enough.
+There are many points in favor of the cold but there are also some potential risks: with low temperatures, muscle injuries become easier and more frequent.
+To avoid strains and injuries, 15 minutes of warming up gradually is enough.

-Better to avoid cold static stretching: better a short activation phase, such as a light jog for a few minutes, and then dynamic stretching exercises, which allow you to stretch your muscles with controlled movements close to those of the activity we are going to do.
+It is better to avoid cold static stretching: better a short activation phase, such as a light jog for a few minutes, and then dynamic stretching exercises, which allows you to stretch the muscles with controlled movements close to those of the activity you are going to do.